 In recent years, national marine sanctuaries have hosted education and outreach events to raise awareness about the lionfish threat, including lionfish derbies where dive teams compete to remove lionfish.
-The Lionfish Invitational was the FGBNMS's attempt at a similar event, with an added science component.
+The Lionfish Invitational is the FGBNMS's version of this, with an added science component.

 Removal numbers were posted on the FLING so everyone could see the results of their efforts.

-Because of the remote nature of the sanctuary, only a limited number of people could participate, so interested divers were asked to submit applications and 27 volunteers were selected.
+Because of the remote nature of the sanctuary, only a limited number of people can participate, so interested divers are asked to submit applications and 22 volunteers are selected.

 top of page

-The Lionfish Invitational wasn't just about removing invasive lionfish, but also about understanding how the invasion and removals are impacting the sanctuary.
+The Lionfish Invitational isn't just about removing invasive lionfish, but also about understanding how the invasion and removals are impacting the sanctuary.

-Before and after lionfish were removed at each buoy location, a science team of 8 divers conducted surveys to determine what species, quantities and sizes of fish were present.
+Before and after lionfish are removed at each buoy location, a science team of 8 divers conducts surveys to determine what species, quantities and sizes of fish are present.